DanielWang123321/robot_kinematics/README.md

 # robot_kinematics

-A Python-based kinematics library for the xArm 6 robotic arm, including both forward and inverse kinematics algorithms.
+A Python-based kinematics library for the xArm 6 robotic arm, implementing forward kinematics algorithms.
 This project has been validated on the xArm 6, aiming to provide an easy-to-use and extensible kinematics solution.

 ## Features

 - **Forward Kinematics**: Compute the end-effector pose from given joint angles.
-- **Inverse Kinematics**: Calculate the necessary joint angles to achieve a desired end-effector pose.
 - Verified on the xArm 6 robotic arm.
 - Clean, modular code for easy modification and expansion.

 ## Requirements

 - Python 3.x
-- Refer to [requirements.txt](./requirements.txt) for necessary dependencies.
+- NumPy library

 ## Installation